col1nwu/MeetingScheduler/README.md

 ## Idiosyncrasy

 - This project must be run on **Ubuntu 22.04 ARM64 systems**.
+- When Main Server detects all valid usernames are located in one of the Backend Servers, it will contact that specific server **only**.
+The other server will not be contacted in this case.
+- The program can handle duplicate usernames, but it is not recommended to have duplicate usernames in input as there are chances that the program behaves oddly in this scenario.
 - You can, though it is not recommended, enter empty meeting time for the bonus part, which must be formatted as `[]`.
 See "Message Format" section for more details.